Helen Fisher Frye: Education

 Frye exceeded in seeking and providing herself with a good education.
 When many Kentucky institutions were continuing to abide by the Day Law (a piece of legislation promoting segregation in higher education), Frye pushed boundaries.
-Although both her parents had been given a mere a sixth grade education, Frye was able to achieve academic success, receiving three degrees.
+Although both her parents had been given a mere sixth grade education, Frye was able to achieve academic success, receiving three degrees.

 The first of these degrees was a Bachelor of Arts in Elementary Education.
 This degree was largely the result of a lifelong dream of teaching.
 She started summer school at Centre College in Danville but then began working in a Head Start program and did not return.
 She received her degree in 1942 from Kentucky State University.
 The Kentucky Day Law enforced segregated education and limited opportunities for higher education for African Americans in Kentucky.
 Frye went out of state to take classes at Indiana University in the summers and during the school year, once a week, she commuted to Jeffersonville, Indiana to the Extension and took classes.
 She completed her master's degree in secondary education in 1949 after two summers and one year of commuting.

 In 1954 an extension class from the University of Kentucky was held at the Danville High School for teacher professional development.
 Frye attended two sessions of the class, and John Glenn, the superintendent at the time, notified her on behalf of the university that they had decided that the finding from Lyman T. Johnson's lawsuit that won blacks the right to attend the University of Kentucky graduate school did not extend to extension work.
 "The way he expressed it to me, that he felt that he could soften the shock by telling me himself rather than some of them telling me."
 She hired a lawyer but none of the other African American students would testify that they too had applied and were turned down due to race.
 In fact, all the Danville teachers both black and white had completed their applications all together.
 Frye remembered later that John E. Robinson, the succeeding superintendent a year or two later, "went to the University of Kentucky and told them that he wanted extension classes for all of his teachers or none of his teachers."